 Triple the chocolate has never been so easy.
 A chewy chocolate cake and chocolate buttercream frosting center is then coated in a layer of hardened dark chocolate!
 These pops are super simple to make with only a few guided steps.
 You’ll learn how to melt chocolate, make a buttercream frosting from scratch and how exactly to get them to stay on the sticks!
 All of that and you’ll be biting into dainty decadence in no time.

 They’re so much fun to decorate for any occasion.
-Kids love portable food on a stick, which of course makes them perfect for birthday parties, Halloween parties, baby showers, Valentine’s day, you name it.
+Kids love portable food on a stick, which of course makes them perfect for birthday parties, Halloween parties, baby showers, Easter, Valentine’s day, you name it.
 Customize the decorative sprinkles and drizzles in any way you’d like and watch how quickly they disappear.
 These delicious bite-sized desserts are totally irresistible!

 - Prep.
 Make the buttercream frosting and bake the cake according to package instructions.
 Allow it to cool completely before continuing on.